 - Negligence that compromises the safety of others in the workplace

-- Failure or refusal to adopt preventative measure to safeguard against illness and accident
+- Failure or refusal to adopt preventative measures to safeguard against illness and accident

 New subcontracting labor laws:

 Just a month ago, the FLL passed a new law prohibiting subcontracting to limit company reliance on subcontracted labor.
 Under these new regulations, subcontracting can only be carried out for specialized tasks that are not part of the main “economic activity” of the company receiving the services.
 If you’re operating out of Mexico and decide to outsource your recruitment processes, staffing agencies may only assist in recruiting and training candidates.
 The company receiving services must be the one to conduct the hiring.